MatterMiners/cobald-hep-plugins/README.md

 ```

 Consult [the documentation](https://cobald-hep-plugins.readthedocs.io)
-on how to use each individual plugin.
+on how to use individual plugins.

 ## Do I have to publish plugins here?